Check Your ROI with Our AP Calculator

 • Are there any steps in the process that lack sufficient oversight?

-This initial analysis helps pinpoint vulnerabilities and will guide how you structure the segregation of roles within your Segregation of duties framework.
+This initial analysis helps pinpoint vulnerabilities and will guide how you structure the segregation of roles within your segregation of duties framework.

 Step 2: Define roles and responsibilities